espressif/esp-usb-bridge/README.md

 openocd -f board/esp32-bridge.cfg
 ```

-Please note that the ESP usb bridge protocol has to be selected to communicate with the target MCU. `idf.py openocd` without additional arguments would establish connection with the ESP32-S2 (if the JTAG pins are connected through a USB-to-JTAG bridge to the PC).
+Please note that the ESP usb bridge protocol has to be selected to communicate with the target MCU. `idf.py openocd` without additional arguments would establish connection with the bridge MCU (if the JTAG pins are connected through a USB-to-JTAG bridge to the PC).

 You might want to make your own copy of `esp_usb_bridge.cfg` with the appropriate product and vendor identifiers of your custom hardware:
 ```